Chapter - The Early Years

 G.A.
 It seems incredible that we have both been working in the arts in Wales, in one way or another, for almost 50 years.
 I don't want to indulge in nostalgia or risk talking about the past as though it were some kind of golden age, but the climate for the arts is significantly different now from when you started Chapter.
 I wonder whether it would be possible for a similar venture to flourish now.
 What was your original vision for Chapter?

 C.K.
-Bryan Jones, Mik Flood and myself first discussed the idea of setting up an arts centre for Wales in Cardiff in December 1968, and so it will be 50 years this year since the inception of Chapter.
+Bryan Jones, Mik Flood and myself first discussed the idea of setting up an arts centre for Wales in Cardiff in December 1968 and so it will be 50 years, this year, since the inception of Chapter.
 As visual artists and writers we recognised the lack of facilities for communicating our art at that time.
 The National Museum of Wales occasionally showed contemporary art, some of it Welsh, The Arts Council gallery and bookshop which, was forward looking, showed a range of visual art including craft and the two private galleries in the city had limited space.
 The New Theatre had housed the Welsh National Opera since 1954 and presented a wide variety of other productions and the Casson Theatre hosted performances by amateur groups.
-The most exiting music scene was in Bute Town in Cardiff Bay which had a long established live music scene with modern jazz played by highly accomplished local musicians.
-John Silver and his Quartet played in the Ghana Club, which was a room in a terraced house that opened out onto Bute St. He also arranged for international jazz musicians who were playing at Ronnie Scott's Club in London to come the Ghana Club, as part their tours.
+The most exciting music scene was in Bute Town in Cardiff Bay which had a long established live music scene with modern jazz played by highly accomplished local musicians.
+John Silver and his Quartet played in the Ghana Club, which was a room in a terraced house that opened out onto Bute St. He also arranged for international jazz musicians who were playing at Ronnie Scott's Club in London to come to the Ghana Club, as part their tours.
 The lively jazz scene also included The Paddle Steamer and the Quebec pub, where Vic Parker played the guitar and sang, as the resident musician.
 The remarkable Globe Cinema in Roath showed a season of avant-garde Continental and New Wave films which influenced a generation of creative ideas.
 But there was an absence of galleries, cinemas, affordable studio and performance spaces to make and show the radical work that had been developing in the 1960s and so we planned a venue that could fulfil these needs.

-Initially we considered setting up a warehouse, at the City end of Bute Street, as an independent artist-run venue, but a response - the only one I may add - from Peter Jones, the Visual Arts Assistant Director at The Welsh Arts Council, to our advertisement in I.T.
+Initially we considered converting a warehouse, at the City end of Bute Street, as an independent artist-run venue, but a response - the only one I may add - from Peter Jones, the Visual Arts Assistant Director at The Welsh Arts Council, to our advertisement in I.T.
 (International Times) which invited anyone who was interested in such a venture to join us, expanded those initial ideas.
 It was a time when anything felt possible, and, in the following 18 months we set up a pilot programme of events to generate interest in the idea of an arts centre.
 In 1970 we became involved in running a scheme called Pavilions in the Parks in Newport and Cardiff, under the auspices of The Welsh Arts Council.
 This was a month-long programme of events which took place in plastic pavilions shaped like Nissen huts.
 The programme changed weekly and visual artists, writers and performers utilised the spaces, which were free to the public.
 We also worked with Steve Allison (now Director of the Design Stage in Cardiff), to organise a 12-hour pop concert in Sophia Gardens, with Pink Floyd topping the bill and Black Sabbath and Quintessence in support.
 Artists from all disciplines were invited to take part in the afternoon's events.
 The objective was not just to publicise the idea of an arts centre but also to raise money to fund it.
 The concert was highly successful in attracting large numbers of people, but only just covered its costs.
 In addition we organised films in the Globe Cinema, symposiums in the Reardon Smith lecture theatre, and opened up an empty department store in Queen's Street for exhibitions and performance.
-Importantly, through this venue we were able to contact other artists and members of the public: for an open discussion about what they would want for an arts centre.
+Importantly, through this venue we were able to contact other artists and members of the public, for an open discussion about what they would want for an arts centre.

 G.A.
 Oddly enough, I was involved in a Pavilions in the Parks scheme in Swansea in 1971 which was inspired by what you had done the previous year, but that did not lead to anything.
 How did you move the whole idea forward in Cardiff?

 C.K.
 Arts centres were a new phenomenon at that time, and as The Arts Centre Project Group, we were very conscious that we should not impose one view of how the arts were to develop through the centre, rather that we should respond to the needs which were being expressed.
 In fact the response to the idea of a centre was so enthusiastic that we decided to approach the City Council.
-The Civic Theatre Trust was a collection of amateur groups that included the South Wales Arts Society, Everyman Theatre, Cardiff Film Society and Cardiff Cine Society, they had been in discussion with the City Council about Centreplan70' which was part of the Ravenseft Properties scheme to redevelop the city.
-We had suggested that the art centre we were planning could be a blue print for the art centre planned for Centreplan70', but this scheme was abandoned in 1973 with the property market crash and the City Council changing from traditional Conservative to centre left Labour politics.
+The Civic Theatre Trust was a collection of amateur groups that included the South Wales Arts Society, Everyman Theatre, Cardiff Film Society and Cardiff Cine Society, they had been in discussion with the City Council about Centreplan70 which was part of the Ravenseft Properties scheme to redevelop the city.
+We had suggested that the art centre we were planning could be a blue print for the art centre planned for Centreplan70, but this scheme was abandoned in 1973 with the property market crash and the City Council changing from traditional Conservative to centre left Labour politics.
 The City Council offered us the possibility of renting three condemned, disused buildings, the Fire Station in Dumfries Place, a Junior School on Crwys Road and the Old Canton High School.
 We looked at the three buildings and decided that the 29,000 square foot of space on two floors at the old Canton High School was the most suitable.
 It had been empty for a couple years and was in a poor state of repair.
 Much of the electric wiring, many of the windows and lead water pipes were missing, it was a much larger space than we had first envisaged and it was offered to us at a peppercorn rent on a one year lease.
-Bryan, Mik and I moved into the building in late 1970 and by March 1971 we had managed to attract a wide range of artists from all disciplines to rent studio spaces on a square foot basis.
-Alan Saunders, a solicitor, who was a member of the Everyman Theatre, had offered to advise us on how to form a management committee in order to make the art centre into a limited company with charitable status.
+Bryan, Mik and I moved into the building in late 1970 and by March 1971 we had managed to attract a wide range of artists from all disciplines to rent studio spaces.
+Alan Saunders, a solicitor, who was a member of the Everyman Theatre, had offered to advise us on how to form a management committee in order to make the art centre into a limited company with charitable trust status.
 Alan's support was crucial to us and he worked tirelessly for many years on Chapter's Board, as our solicitor, on a voluntary basis.
 At an evening meeting in Alan's office he said that to complete the legal forms we needed to choose a name, we hadn't ever thought about it, Bryan suggested Chapter, and with the urgency of the situation, Mik and I agreed, a decision I have never regretted.
 We had invited people who were renting space in the building, including members of the amateur groups, to apply to join the management board which held it's first meeting on March 23rd 1971.
 Over the years there have been so many people who have offered their skills as members of the Board, which has helped to maintain Chapter's development and success.
-Members of Chapter were shareholders in the company, which is not something that happens anymore in arts organisations.
-Throughout this time we were in contact with other artists of all kinds and disciplines and our ideas for the centre began to evolve.
+When people joined as members of Chapter they became shareholders in the company, which is not something that happens anymore in arts organisations.
+Throughout this time we were in contact with other artists working in all disciplines and our ideas for the centre began to evolve.

 G.A.
 What was the artistic policy for Chapter at the beginning and how did it develop?
 Was the focus on the artists or on the community which would receive the work?